National Iranian Congress: Section 1

+Section 2

-Section 2: All Iranian-born people who have Iranian citizenship shall be eligible to become presidential candidates as long as they are at least thirty-five years of age.
+All Iranian-born people who have Iranian citizenship shall be eligible to become presidential candidates as long as they are at least thirty-five years of age.
 All candidates shall officially declare their candidacy before the start of the election by registering with the National Electoral Commission.
 Each presidential candidate shall nominate a candidate for vice president who meets the requirements listed above for presidential candidacy to the National Electoral Commission.
 The law shall determine the procedures governing the conduct of presidential elections.
 The President and Vice President are elected by at least 51% of the votes cast.
 If none of the candidates attains such a majority in the first round, a second round of voting shall occur two weeks later.
 In the second round, only the two presidential candidates who obtained the most votes in the first round shall run.
 The candidate with the most votes cast in this second round shall be elected President.
 If one of the two candidates withdraws during the time between the first round and the second round, the remaining candidate in the electoral campaign shall be President with the Vice President.
 The election of a new President shall be concluded two months before the end of the preceding presidential term.
 At no time shall the country have two presidents.
 The incumbent president shall remain in office until the time of the swearing in of the President-Elect.

 The President-Elect shall be sworn in with the attendance of members of the House and Senate, and the Head of the Judicial Branch and shall sign the oath of office as follows: “I, as the President of Iran, swear to the people of Iran, to be the implementer, guardian, and defender of the Constitution of Iran and to always be in the service of the Iranian people while performing my presidential duties.”
 The President- Elect may take the oath of office by putting his/her hand on his/her Holy Book if he/she so chooses.

+Section 3

-Section 3: The President shall be answerable to the people and the Congress within the limits of the powers and responsibilities that the Constitution and the related laws have afforded him/her.
+The President shall be answerable to the people and the Congress within the limits of the powers and responsibilities that the Constitution and the related laws have afforded him/her.
 The President shall present congressional legislation that he has signed or the outcome of referendums to the proper authorities for implementation.
 The Vice President, who is elected by indirect vote, shall be the President of the Senate and shall assume the role of President if for any reason (illness, resignation, death or dismissal) the President is not able to complete his/her three-year term, for the remainder of the term after being sworn in.
 If for any reason, the Vice-President is unable to continue his/her term, the head of the House of Representatives shall be responsible for his/her duties.
 The President nominates the Cabinet of Ministers and submits them to the Senate for approval.
 All Ministers shall be approved by the Senate before assuming their official roles.